ElasticDash-Official/CosyVoice/backend_integration_guide.md

    - Check the service logs for errors.
 2. **Audio Data Not Received**:
    - Ensure the `pretrained_models` directory contains the required models.
-   - Verify that the client is correctly handling the length-prefixed framing.
+   - Verify that the client is correctly decoding the hex-encoded audio data.
 3. **Performance Issues**:
    - Use GPU acceleration for better performance.
    - Ensure sufficient system resources are available.